cristiandan/fakenewsbot/README.md

-# Vote Reminder
+# Fake news bot
-A facebook messenger bot that reminds you to vote in Romania, and what happened when people didn't vote.
+A facebook messenger bot that helps people find out if a site is known for fake news and if an article is fake.

 ## Get Started